-But the purpose is not just to celebrate good news in a room like this in the comforts of Birmingham.
-The purpose is to spread good news from this room throughout Birmingham, and from Birmingham to the ends of the earth.
+But the purpose is not just to celebrate good news in the comforts of this place.
+The purpose is to spread the good news from this place throughout this city, and from this city to the ends of the earth.
 But as we do that, we need to realize that just as we have seen Jesus facing opposition in Matthew 8 and 9, we will face opposition as well.
 And so there is cost that accompanies the spread of this good news.
 And so the question before us in this text today is, “Are we willing to pay the price to spread this good news?
 Are we willing to risk the comforts of this world—our possessions, our plans, our dreams?
-Are we willing to risk our safety and security in this world to spread this good news in Birmingham and from Birmingham to the ends of the earth?”
+Are we willing to risk our safety and security in this world to spread this good news in here and from here to the ends of the earth?”
 Because this is what it means to be a disciple of Jesus.

-So my prayer is this morning in this text, just to let you know what I’m praying for today, I’m praying that God will so grip our hearts with the good news of the Kingdom, that students will risk their reputation in their schools on their campus to spread the good news of the Kingdom.
-I’m praying that God will so grip the hearts of brothers and sisters all throughout this room who will risk their reputation in their workplaces to spread the good news of the Kingdom.
-I’m praying that together, God will so grip our hearts at The Church at Brook Hills with the good news of the Kingdom, that we will not fear any man in Birmingham or on the other side of the world.
-We will give our lives, lose them if necessary, for the spread of the Kingdom to the ends of the earth.
-That’s my simple prayer for this morning.
+So my prayer is in this text, just to let you know what I’m praying for today.
+I’m praying that God will so grip our hearts with the good news of the kingdom, that students will risk their reputation in their schools, on their campus, to spread the good news of the kingdom.
+I’m praying that God will so grip the hearts of brothers and sisters all throughout this church who will risk their reputation in their workplaces to spread the good news of the kingdom.
+I’m praying that together, God will so grip our hearts with the good news of the kingdom, that we will not fear any man here or on the other side of the world.
+I’m praying that we will give our lives, lose them if necessary, for the spread of the kingdom to the ends of the earth.
+That’s my simple prayer.
 And I think this text will do it under the power of the Holy Spirit.